 5-1/4" drive was years ago, in a thrift shop, priced at $5 with no

 takers.
-It is worth noting that most new computers
+It is worth noting that almost all new computers

 today are shipped without any kind of floppy drives at all.

 it's possible to read 9-track reels taken from storage, if you live in a big

 city with a long-established mainframe infrastructure (although there are many